-So what is reality?
+So does reality mean?
 Google explains that reality is the state of things as they actually exist rather than as they may appear or might be imagined.
 Reality is also defined as actuality rather than what one might perceive it to be.
 Reality includes everything that is and has been, whether or not it is observable or comprehensible.
 In the Dictionary, it states reality to be a real thing or fact.
 My favorite meaning of the word comes from a Philosophy Dictionary…something that exists independently of ideas concerning it, or something that exists independently of all things and from which all things derive.
-Reality is truth.
+Reality is the truth.
 Whatever I believe to be true is my reality and will be how I will live my life.
 I must ask myself, “Is my reality mine or it is God?”
 Every definition of reality points to God who is Reality.
 Every synonym of reality points to God.
 God is Totality, Truth, Being, and Absoluteness.

 John 14:6 says: